Should I Apologize For $2,000,000?

 The number is accurate, even if I wasn’t smart enough to factor in inflation properly.
 Still, regardless, if a grovelling apology was the key to returning my employment and I declined, it would be a rather expensive non-apology.

-Most advisors or people who believe themselves qualified advisors propose that I demean myself, perhaps insincerely saying that I shouldn’t have told a complete stranger in Pakistan who was calling for the destruction of Israel that I stood with Israel because my response to him (my understanding of the LinkedIn algorithm was obviously in error, I thought it was a private message) might have hurt the feelings of someone who publicly calls Jews subhuman and who says that Jews (conflating Jews and Israelis) shot their own hostages on October 7, 2023, to save money on potential ransoms - this is not an appealing option to me.
+Most advisors or people who believe themselves qualified advisors propose that I demean myself, perhaps insincerely saying that I shouldn’t have told a stranger in Pakistan who was calling for the destruction of Israel that I stood with Israel because my response to him (my understanding of the LinkedIn algorithm was obviously in error, I thought it was a private message) might have hurt the feelings of someone who publicly calls Jews subhuman and who says that Jews (conflating Jews and Israelis) shot Jewish hostages on October 7, 2023, to save money on potential ransoms - this is not an appealing option to me.

 One of those, “I’m sorry if your feelings were hurt by my message, that was not intent.
-I intended to support a people I love who had just had what would be the equivalent of over 50,000 of their youth murdered by Hamas and their supporters,” - this might work for me.
+I intended to support a people I love who had just had what would be the equivalent of over 50,0002 of their youth murdered by Hamas and their supporters,” - this might work for me.
 That’s a modern apology I could do.

 But those “I’m sorry you feel that way” apologies are simply repackaged gaslighting.
 They imply nothing more than saying you’re crazy and irrational to feel like you do, but let me indulge you.
 In my case, I would be saying that if you do feel that way, I take no pleasure from it; my point was to stand up for my friends and people and to express my condemnation of a designated terrorist group.